percona/pxb-docs/docs/prepare-compressed-backup.md

 # Decompress and prepare a backup

 Before you can prepare the backup you need to decompress all the files.
+Run the following commands as root or use the sudo command.

 ## Decompress a backup